Turfjs/turf/CONTRIBUTING.md

 To make a release as a core contributor, you will need:
 - Turf repository write permission
 - Turf npm organization publish permission
 - A local copy of the Turf Github repository (not a fork!).
 Starting with a fresh clone will ensure it's clean.
+You can delete it when done.
   - `git clone git@github.com:Turfjs/turf.git turf-release`
   - `cd turf-release` - start at the top-level of the repo
   - `pnpm install`

-- You can also just clean up an existing copy
+- You can also just clean up an existing copy, just be careful
   - `git fetch origin` - fetches any new work from remote origin
   - `git checkout master`
   - `git reset --hard` - reset your local working copy, will lose any uncommitted or unstashed work!
+  - `git rev-list master...origin/master` - verify local master in sync with remote, output should be empty
   - `pnpm install`
   - `pnpm test` - make sure everything is passing

+Before release:
 - If necessary, make and merge a PR with any last minute housekeeping items.
-  - Turf's documentation (README.md files) should already be up to date as they are generated automatically on commit, based on the JSDoc comments in the package files.
-Should you need to regenerate them for some ready, see the [documentation](#documentation).
+- Turf's documentation (README.md files) should already be up to date as they are generated automatically on commit from JSDoc comments.
-- Review code commits and decide the new version number to be published (for example 7.0.1 or 7.1.0).
+- Review PR's and decide the new version number to be published (for example 7.0.1 or 7.1.0).
+  - Don't trust that PR titles are complete, extra work can sneak in.
   - If there are breaking changes, then it should be a major version bump, e.g. 7.x.x to 8.0.0.
 This project follows [semantic versioning](https://semver.org/).

-- Now run the followign release commands, replacing `7.0.0` with the version number you are releasing.
+Run the release commands, replace `7.0.0` with your version number

-Release commands:

 - fetch the latest code from remote origin
   - `git fetch origin`